 Most times, this method is able to get rid of the water from your portable air conditioner’s condensate tank.
 However, if the humidity in your home is excessively high, your portable AC won’t be able to evaporate all the water.
 Only in humid climates will your portable air conditioner’s tank need to be emptied regularly.

-Even if you live in a dry area, you need to make it a habit to empty your portable AC’s tank at least once a month.
-This will remove any residual water.
-It will also give you a chance to inspect your portable air conditioner’s tank for any signs of mold.
+Even if you live in a dry area, you need to make it a habit to check your portable AC’s tank at least once a month.
+It will give you a chance to inspect your portable air conditioner’s tank for any signs of mold.